 Working group actions

 Starting with the ICRM 2005 conference, the GSWG members participated in a series of exercises to compare codes as applied to detector calibration.
 The exercises addressed problems such as direct computation of efficiency, application of Monte Carlo codes to efficiency transfer, computation of coincidence summing corrections in various cases.
-The results of the most recent exercises (self-consistency of the methods applied for the evaluation of coincidence summing corrections and benchmark for Monte Carlo simulation) were presented during the ICRM 2019 conference in Salamanca.
+The results of the on-going exercises (self-attenuation corrections and benchmark for Monte Carlo simulation applied to coincidence summing corrective factors) will be presented and discussed during the next working group meeting in Madrid in April 2024 and during the ICRM 2025 conference.

 On-going actions